Mykonos: Transportation

 Mykonos Airport is located 4 km southeast of the town of Mykonos and it is served by international flights during summer.
 The flight from Athens to Mykonos takes 25 minutes.

 Mykonos is also accessible by boat and ferries.
 High speed vessels visit daily from the surrounding islands and from Athens.

 Taxis, buses or boats are available for transportation.
 There are three main bus depots in Mykonos.
-The northern depot is situated behind Remezzo Club above the old Port and provides regular service to Ano Mera, Elia and Kalafatis.
-A few hundred meters below, at the Old Port, lays another Depot focusing on the northern destinations of Tourlos (New Port) and Agios Stefanos.
-The southern Bus Depot is at the town "entrance", called Fabrika and it provides regular service to Ornos, Agios Yannis, Plati Gialos, Psarou, Paraga, and Paradise Beach.
+The northern depot is situated behind Remezzo Club above the old port and provides regular service to Ano Mera, Elia and Kalafatis.
+A few hundred meters below, at the old port, lies another depot focusing on the northern destinations of Tourlos (New Port) and Agios Stefanos.
+The southern bus depot is at the town "entrance", called Fabrika and it provides regular service to Ornos, Agios Yannis, Plati Gialos, Psarou, Paraga, and Paradise Beach.
 Small boats travel to and from the many beaches.
 Tour boats go regularly to the nearby island of Delos.